A vision for rural areas towards 2040

 The Rural Pact – strengthened governance for EU rural areas

-A Rural Pact will be developed with all levels of governance and stakeholders supporting the shared goals of the vision which are proposed in this Communication.
+The Rural Pact will be developed with all stakeholders who support the shared goals proposed in the Communication.
+The Commission will act as a facilitator.

 EU Rural Action Plan